DrThomasAger/smile/README.md

 It uses a small set of positive text emojis like  `(:`, `[;`, and `[=`.
 These can open `(:`, or close `:)`, just like brackets.

-These are used to define different kinds of sections, with the kind of emoji chosen helping to inform the content.

 ## Quick Start Example

 ***(: Smile*** is compatible with all models, as it is just a way of structuring instruction text, the same way you might have used XML, YAML, Markdown or JSON to write prompts with sections so the model can follow your instructions more clearly.